 Seven studies included data on waist circumference.
 Table 2 gives the results of the bivariate analysis and Appendix figure 2b shows the sensitivity and specificity data from each study and the summary ROC curve.

 Waist circumference had a similar performance to BMI, with waist circumference correctly identifying 83.8% of obese children when compared to the reference standards, with a false positive rate of 3.5% (96.5% specificity).
 There was no conclusive evidence of any difference in effect between boys and girls.
 As with BMI, waist circumference appears to detect overweight less well: detecting fewer overweight children (73.4% sensitivity) at a higher false-positive rate of 5.3%.
+There were too few studies of waist circumference to reliably perform any subgroup analyses.

 Other measures